India’s Silver: Price History, Industrial Drivers & Investing

 The current rate of silver is highly influenced by global macroeconomic cues and investors’ sentiment.
 The silver price has been correcting downward since the past decade, which indicates a cooling-off period following a rapid increase.
 This occurrence was compounded by a stronger US dollar and improving risk appetite in equity markets globally.

 Historically, silver in India has experienced similar short bursts of volatility.
-For instance, A surge in industrial demand can cause a spike in silver prices.
+For instance, a surge in industrial demand can cause a spike in silver prices.
 While market downturns can reduce its prices.
 The last 10 days' prices of 10g and 1kg silver in India are as follows:

 Silver is a viable addition to investment portfolios because of its affordability, relevance in industries, and risk-balance capabilities.
 Investors are attracted to silver because of its affordability and cultural significance.